jkelleyrtp/optargs/README.md

 # OptArgs: Optional arguments for Rust functions

-Enable optional arguments for any function (or struct):
+Enable optional arguments for any function:

 ```rust
 #[optargs::optfn]